It’s all about trust

 Ceiling and floor lights, desk lamps, nightstand lamps, hallway and bathroom lighting—all the light sources from the artist’s home have been relocated to the exhibition space, leaving his residence in complete darkness for the duration of the show.

-This concept relies on trust.
 The viewer’s understanding is based not on direct observation but on the artist’s account.
 If this premise is accepted, a further reflection emerges: just as the lights cannot exist in two places at once, neither can the viewer.

 What does the artist’s home look like without light?
 Where would these lamps be if they weren’t here?
 Likewise, where else could I be if not in this space?
 What alternatives exist, and what do they mean?